Four

 Show

 giveaways can really eat up a show budget is short order.
+Often

-role the item plays in your sales process.
+plays in your sales process.

 Consider